Abdulhamid97Mousa/RHCE-EX294/Exam-Questions/README.md

 ansible all -m copy -a "content='automation ALL=(root) NOPASSWD:ALL' dest=/etc/sudoers.d/automation"
 ```

+## Similar Question

+Because you will have to install software on the managed hosts, you need to do the following:
+\*Create a shell script with the name `packages.sh` that runs an Ansible ad-hoc command to create a yum repository on all managed hosts using the information as below:

+- The Appstream base URL and BaseOS URL are `http://repo.ansi.example.com/AppStream` and `http://repo.ansi.example.com/BaseOS`

+- The Appstream and BaseOS description are `RHEL 8 Appstream` and `RHEL 8 BaseOS`

+- The Appstream and BaseOS names are `RHEL_Appstream` `RHEL_BaseOS`

+- The repositories must be enabled with a gpgkey of `http://repo.ansi.example.com/RPM-GPG-KEY-redhat-release`

 ## Q3.
 Archiving

 - Create a playbook that meets following requirements: